What is doctype?

 HTML is easy to learn.

-Below is the list of some common doctype declaration:
+Below is the list of some common doctype declaration for differenet version of HTML and XHTML:

 HTML 4.01 Strict